GoogleCloudPlatform/click-to-deploy-solutions/ecommerce-webhosting/README.md

 In summary, this architecture ensures that your website or application can handle high traffic loads, delivers content quickly to users worldwide, and maintains data integrity and availability.

+## Use cases

+* __Any kind of Website that requires__ :

+    * __Cost Optimization__ : The architecture allows for cost optimization by leveraging Cloud Storage and Compute Engine.
+Cloud Storage provides a cost-effective solution for storing static content, such as images and CSS files, reducing storage costs.
+Compute Engine's scalability enables you to adjust resources based on demand, ensuring efficient resource allocation and cost savings during periods of lower traffic.

+    * __Multi-Region Deployment__ : For businesses operating globally, the architecture supports multi-region deployment.
+By deploying instances in multiple regions, you can provide low-latency access to your website for customers around the world.

+    * __High Availability and Reliability__ : With Load Balancing and multiple Compute Engine instances, the architecture ensures high availability and reliability for your website.
+If any instance becomes unavailable or experiences issues, Load Balancing automatically directs traffic to healthy instances, minimizing disruptions and ensuring continuous availability of your website
+.
+* __For Ecommerce sites__:
+    * With this architecture, you can easily scale your ECommerce website to accommodate high volumes of traffic during peak periods, such as seasonal sales or promotional campaigns.
+Empowering you to deliver a seamless shopping experience, handle increased traffic, and efficiently manage your website's content and data.

 Resources created
 - VPC
 - GCE